backdrop-contrib/samlauth/README.md

 OCCASIONALLY ASKED QUESTIONS
 ----------------------------

+Q: How to I redirect users to a specific path after they logged in?

+A: A specific login URL can do this: /saml/login?destination=drupal/path.
+To instead have all users redirect to a specific destination, regardless of which URL they used, there is a configuration setting "Login redirect URL".
+   (This configured URL can at the moment also contain tokens even though this is not documented anywhere.
+Frankly I've never been sure whether it should;
+   it was just added in a contributed patch when the module wasn't very stable yet.
+To make sure that the usage of this token does not disappear in a next version of this module: notify me about how you are using this.)

 Q: Does this module have an option to redirect all not-logged-in users to the IdP login screen?